argoproj/argo-events/api/sensor.md

 <p>

-ConfigmapArtifact contains information about minio in k8 configmap
+ConfigmapArtifact contains information about artifact in k8 configmap

 </p>